zhijia/HPar/README.md

 # HPar
 **HPar** is a prototype of a data parallel HTML5 parser.
-It is based on popular HTML paser Jsoup.
+It is based on the popular HTML paser <a href="https://jsoup.org/">Jsoup</a>.
 With speculative parallelization, HPar can even parse a single HTML file in parallel.

 <img src="img/speedup-macbook.png" width="500"/>